 Skills and abilities

-Little is currently known about Jesus' history however he has shown himself to be a highly skilled combatant.
+Little is currently known about Paul's history however he has shown himself to be a highly skilled combatant.
 Possibly the most skilled character to appear in the series in terms of hand to hand combat, easily defeating both Abraham Ford, armed with his assault rifle and Michonne who was armed with her Katana, whilst he himself was unarmed [The Walking Dead #92].

 It can be assumed he has formal training of a military and/or martial nature.
 He is one of the few characters shown to often utilise his feet to disable and kill walkers.

 He has shown himself to be a competent tracker, acting as a scout for the Hilltop zone and tracking Dwight en route to Negan's base without Dwight realising.
 Though it is worth noting that Dwight's fellow survivors were able to identify and catch him [The Walking Dead #104].

 He also has some skill as an escape artist, managing to escape from bondage by the Alexandria safe zone in issue 94 and stealthily escape from his constraints in the back of a car in issue 105.